 Watch the video to see the climb up the hill.
 Don’t let the idea of 1,256 steps scare you into not attempting it.
 We’ve seen 80+-year-old people at the top, and a five-year-old that made the climb.

 Our seven-year-old daughter made it in 40 minutes.
 It’s difficult, but if you rest every fifty steps or so – you’ll be fine.
-There is almost always ice-cold water at the top for you.
+There is almost always cool water at the top for you.
 Bring a clean cup or a water bottle to refill so you don’t need to use the dirty cups at the top.
+The water is filtered.

-Theravada Buddhist monk, Ajahn Jumnien, is the founding abbot of this amazing temple located at the beginning of the Khao Phanom mountain chain just outside of Krabi Town in the south-central area of Krabi province.
+Theravada Buddhist monk, Ajahn Jumnien Seelasettho, is the founding abbot of this amazing temple located at the beginning of the Khao Phanom mountain chain just outside of Krabi Town in the south-central area of Krabi province.

 Ajahn Jumnien is a world-renowned meditation teacher and he travels to many continents to help others learn Buddhist meditation.
 Ajahn Jumnien is also well-versed in the mystical aspects of Buddhism and he creates many important amulets at his temple.

 The temple started as a small place for monks to learn about Buddhism and now has grown to be a massive temple and one of the most important Buddhist temples in Thailand’s South.
 There is a large Chedi being built – 99 meters high – of concrete.
 There is a very high set of steps to climb – 1,256 steps climbing 280 meters up a limestone hill – offering an absolutely stunning view at the top.

 There is also a foothills area down to the left of the large Kwan Yin statue.
 You climb 90+ steps up, and another ~90 down and you are in a primary rainforest with gigantic palms and prehistoric-looking plants.